mui/material-ui/docs/data/joy/customization/dark-mode/dark-mode.md

 # Dark mode

-<p class="description">Learn about the different methods for having dark mode with Joy UI.</p>
+<p class="description">Learn about the different methods for applying dark mode to a Joy UI app.</p>

 ## Set as default

-To have your app using dark mode as its default mode, add `defaultMode: 'dark'` into your `<CssVarsProvider>` wrapper component.
+To set dark mode as the default for your app, add `defaultMode: 'dark'` to your `<CssVarsProvider>` wrapper component:

 {{"demo": "DarkModeByDefault.js"}}

-For server-side applications, check out the framework setup in the [guide](#server-side-rendering) below and use the same value to the `getInitColorSchemeScript` function.
+For server-side applications, check out the framework setup in [the section below](#server-side-rendering) and provide the same value to the `getInitColorSchemeScript` function:

 ```js
 getInitColorSchemeScript({ defaultMode: 'dark' });
 ```

-## Matching device's mode preference
+## Matching device's preference

-To have your app matching the prefferred mode the user has set on their devide, use `defaultMode: 'system'`.
+Use `defaultMode: 'system'` to set your app's default mode to match the user's chosen preference on their device.

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';